• Mortgage Rates

 The Federal Housing Finance Agency, which oversees Fannie Mae and Freddie Mac, released its home prices report for properties securing mortgage loans owned or backed by Fannie and Freddie.
 The annual growth rate for home prices was 8.80 percent as of July, but remains 9.60 percent lower than the peak growth rate reported in April 2007.

-Housing Analysis Tagged: Housing Analysis, Housing Market Index, mortgage rates
+Filed Under: Housing Analysis Tagged With: Housing Analysis, Housing Market Index, Mortgage Rates

 Your email address will not be published.
 Required fields are marked *